 I personally don’t fancy most beans, but that doesn’t mean I hate them.
 Something about the texture, I just can’t seem to like them.
 I will however eat them sometimes.

-Beans are notorious for bloating stomaches and causing issues which is why beans are mostly hated and not for the taste.
-Black beans however are hated for both, to me have little to no taste, and possibly the unapealing black soup.
+Beans are notorious for bloating stomachs and causing issues which is why beans are mostly hated and not for the taste.
+Black beans however are hated for both, to me have little to no taste, and possibly the unappealing black soup.

 I’ve given black beans every opportunity to win me over, prepared by a multitude of cooks, and yet, I just can’t stand them.